gnosis/gnosis_vpn/SECURITY.md

 ## Linux Package Verification

-All GnosisVPN Linux packages (`.deb`, `.rpm`, `.pkg.tar.zst`) are signed with GPG to ensure authenticity and integrity.
+All GnosisVPN Linux packages (`.deb`) are signed with GPG to ensure authenticity and integrity.
 We strongly recommend verifying packages before installation.

 **Note:** macOS packages use Apple's code signing mechanism and are signed with an Apple Developer certificate.
 This guide covers Linux package verification only.